topij/FileUtils/docs/DEVELOPMENT.md

 - **Missing Dependencies**: Install all required dependencies
 - **Build Failures**: Check the build script output for details
 - **Test Failures**: Run tests with `-v` flag for verbose output
+- **License Metadata**: If experiencing build issues related to the license format, ensure the license is specified as a simple string in pyproject.toml (`license = "MIT"` rather than the table format)
 - **Conda Environment Issues**:
   - Use `conda list` to verify installed packages
   - If experiencing conflicts, try creating a fresh environment